32 Spinal Motor Control and Proprioception

 3. Interneurons in the spinal cord.
 These represent the largest input to the alpha motor neurons and can either provide excitation or inhibition to the alpha motor neuron.

-Image of the different inputs for the alpha motor neurons in the spinal cord.
-Details in caption and text.
+Different inputs for the alpha motor neurons in the spinal cord.

 Figure 32.13.
 Alpha motor neuron inputs.
 Alpha motor neurons located in the ventral horn of the spinal cord receive inputs from the sensory neurons collecting information from the periphery, upper motor neurons from the brain and brainstem, and from a population of interneurons within the spinal cord.
 ‘Alpha motor neuron inputs’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.